SwiftGen/templates/Documentation/storyboards/swift3.md

 | `segueEnumName` | `StoryboardSegue` | Allows you to change the name of the generated `enum` containing all storyboard segues. |

 ## Generated Code

+Note: the generated code may look differently depending on the platform the storyboard file is targeting.

 **Extract:**